peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

 An arbitrary-precision binary floating point number for this object's value.
 Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
-If this object is a rational number with a nonterminating binary expansion, returns a decimal number rounded to 113 digits.
+If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to 113 bits.

 <b>Exceptions:</b>